TranHuuTrung/TranHuuTrung/README.md

 ### Hi there 👋
 I'm a Fullstack Developer, I'm working on ReactJS, NestJS, Rails, PHP - Laravel.
 I also build mobile applications using React Native.

 - 🔭  I’m currently working on my health and making customers happy.
-- 🌱 I’m currently living in Vietnam
+- 🌱  I’m currently living in VietNam
 - 💬  Ask me about anything
 - 📫  How to reach me: tranhuutrung1408@gmail.com
 - 😄  Pronouns: he/him

 <!--
 **TranHuuTrung/TranHuuTrung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.